Jakob-Bach/Small-Portfolios/README.md

 print(search.exhaustive_search(runtimes=runtimes, k=2))
 ```

-As you would expect, this search procedure returns all portfolios of the desired size:
+As you would expect, this search procedure returns all portfolios of the desired size `k`:

 ```
 [(['Solver1', 'Solver2'], 1.75), (['Solver1', 'Solver3'], 1.5), (['Solver2', 'Solver3'], 1.75)]